harsh1702/ExtendedSG_EoS/README.md

 $./runPlot.sh

 Things to add:-
-1)Better guessing for intial C value based on the pInf value from the NASG formulation<br/>
-2)Calculation of liquid and gaseous entropies<br/>
+1)Calculation of liquid and gaseous entropies<br/>
-3)The reference state speeds of sound and other small edits and corrections in the code<br/>